alexch/codelikethis/public/projects/guess.md

 * Accept a parameter specifying the maximum guess; e.g. `node guess.js 500` means `Please think of a number between 1 and 500 (inclusive)`.

-* **Cheat detector**: if a response contradicts an earlier response, complain and ask again. e.g. `Earlier, you said it was lower than 25, so it can't also be higher than 24!`
+* **Cheat detector**: if a response contradicts an earlier response, complain and ask again. e.g. `But you said it was lower than 25, so it can't also be higher than 24!`

 * **Role Reversal!** In two parts:
    1. Write the *reverse* game, where the *computer* thinks of a number and the *human* guesses it.
 (Put this in a different source file so you don't mess up the first program.)